bmlett4/portfolio/README.md

 # portfolio
-graphic and literature of projects.
+graphic and literary porfilio containing posters, presentations, and literature resulting from scientific research and projects.